-These days snacking and healthy juices have become a way of life.
-Many of these snacks and juices are acidic and are a common cause of erosion.
+These days, eating healthy snacks and drinking nutritious juices has become a way of life for many health-conscious people.
+However, many of these snacks and juices are acidic and therefore present a common cause of erosion.
 Erosion occurs when the enamel, the hard protective coating of the tooth, is worn away leading to sensitivity and pain.
 Erosion occurs when acid hits the surface of the tooth, softening the top layer and making it more fragile.

 Did you know your body is capable of restoring tooth enamel that has suffered minor damage from acid erosion or mechanical wear via a process called remineralization?
 In fact, it is our own saliva that helps to remineralizes our teeth.